-VII.
 Prohibited Conduct

-Acts of misconduct or prohibited conduct are defined as any behavior that is inconsistent with university policy or as outlined in the Student Handbook or other university publication.
+Acts of misconduct or prohibited conduct are defined as any behavior that is inconsistent with university policy or as outlined in the Student Handbook/Code of Student Conduct or other university publications.
 Acts of misconduct are subject to the terms, conditions, and processes described herein.
-Acts of misconduct apply to anywhere the student may be when engaging in that conduct (on university owned property, not on university owned property, outside the state, country, etc.).
-Please refer to JSU's Sex-Based Harassment and Misconduct Policy for misconduct subject to that policy.
+Acts of misconduct apply to anywhere the student may be when engaging in that conduct (on university-owned property, not on university-owned property, outside the state, country, etc.).

+Please refer to Jacksonville State University's Sex-Based Harassment and Misconduct Policy for misconduct subject to that policy.

 Abuse of the Judicial System.
-Abuse of the Judicial System include but are not limited to:
+Abuse of the Judicial System includes, but is not limited to: